gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/10_publish_Curve.rst

 .. topic:: Definition

-  This component is used to publish lines to a channel.
+  This component is used to publish lines, polylines or curves to a channel.

 *Option:* The line weight can be controlled by setting it in the Rhino layer or directly on the object, after baking the curves.